 Mallozzi isn’t the only one who has hopes for the future of Stargate.
 You can count co-creator Brad Wright as another.
 Late last year at Gatecon: The Invasion, he told fans some wonderful news per Gateworld.net, “MGM has recognized that they have a genuine franchise in their hands,” Wright said.
 “And they’re looking at it quite seriously.”
 The message he wants to leave fans with is, “We’re working on it.”

-For Stargate to come back it looks like going to take a massive outpouring of support from fans.
-That tweet storm Mallozi mentioned is being organized by he and Wright, who hope to have fans deluging MGM with messages on December 6, 2019.
-But you have to wonder: If MGM is already working on more Stargate as Mallozi claims, then why do fans need to tweet bomb them to spur them into action?
+For Stargate to come back it looks it’s like going to take a massive outpouring of support from fans.
+That tweet storm Mallozi mentioned was organized by he and Wright, who had fans deluging MGM with messages on December 6, 2019.
+That came and went, with no response from MGM.

 Whether anyone in Hollywood is actually still working on more Stargate is anyone’s guess.
-MGM has remained silent while Wright’s optimism for the Stargate franchise remains, even after all this time.
+MGM may be talking to people like Emmerich behind closed doors, but publicly they’ve remained silent.
+Meanwhile Wright’s optimism for the Stargate franchise remains, even after all this time.
 For now, optimism is all Stargate fans have.